ToshioCP/Gtk4-tutorial/sec17.md

 ## Action entry

-The coding for building actions and signal handlers is always the same.
+The coding for building actions and signal handlers is bothersome work as well.
-Therefore, it can be automated.
+Therefore, it should be automated.
-You can implement them easily with GActionEntry `g_action_map_add_action_entries`.
+You can implement them easily with GActionEntry structure and `g_action_map_add_action_entries` function.

-GActionEntry is a strutcure.
-It contains action name, signal handlers, parameter and state.
+GActionEntry contains action name, signal handlers, parameter and state.

     typedef struct _GActionEntry GActionEntry;